TriBITSPub/TriBITSWiki/README.md

 to hold your topic branches.

-The workflow is to first set up the local repo and remotes:
+The workflow is to **first set up the local repo and remotes so the local 'master' branch is pointing to 'master' in the production repo `git@github.com/TriBITSPub/TriBITS.wiki.git`** and a remote exists for your fork `my-fork` of the TriBITSWiki repo:

 ```
 $ git clone -o production git@github.com/TriBITSPub/TriBITS.wiki.git TriBITSWiki
 $ cd TriBITSWiki/
-$ git remote add my-remote git@github.com/<your-github-id>/TriBITSWiki.git
+$ git remote add my-fork git@github.com/<your-github-id>/TriBITSWiki.git
 ```

 With the above setup, the local 'master' branch will track the branch 'production/master'.

-To create a new topic branch (always creating it off of the 'master' branch from the 'production' repo) and make changes and push as:
+To create a new topic branch, **always create it off of the 'master' branch from the 'production' repo**, and make changes and push as:

 ```
 $ cd TriBITSWiki/